microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/04-SQLServerOnTheMicrosoftAzurePlatform.md

 In this series of hands-on labs (throughout Modules 4 and 5), you will implement a proof-of-concept (PoC) for migrating an on-premises SQL Server 2008 R2 database into Azure SQL Database Managed Instance (SQL MI).
 You will perform assessments to reveal any feature parity and compatibility issues between the on-premises SQL Server 2008 R2 database and the managed database offerings in Azure.
 You will then migrate the customer's on-premises gamer information, web application and database into Azure, with minimal to no down-time.
 Finally, you will enable some of the advanced SQL features available in SQL MI to improve security and performance in the customer's application.

 At the end of these hands-on labs, you will be better able to implement a cloud migration solution for business-critical applications and databases.

+> **Important Note!** These labs were modified from an existing day-long, hands-on-labs workshop to fit into this workshop.
+If you'd like to access the extended version of these labs refer to [MCW: Migrating SQL databases to Azure](https://github.com/microsoft/MCW-Migrating-SQL-databases-to-Azure).

 ## Scenario: Tailspin Toys Gaming